normanheckscher/mnist-multi-gpu/README.md

 # MNIST Multi GPU with TensorFlow
-A CNN for MNIST digit classification.
+A ConvNet for MNIST digit classification.

 Multi GPU example with TensorFlow utilising local tower architecture for each GPU.